guilhem13/KnowLedgeGraph3/Readme.md

 Code has been made with Python 3.8.10

-Create a virtualenv and activate it:
+Create a virtualenv and activate it if virtual environment not there:

 ```shell
 python3 -m venv venv